Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules: Discussion

 \section{Discussion}

 Efficient modeling of large molecules requires descriptors of low dimensionality that include relevant features for a particular prediction task.
 Our results show that beyond increasing the efficiency, such descriptors improve the accuracy of ML models compared to those constructed with default global or local descriptors.
 This is the consequence of simplifying the interaction patterns (which should be learned by ML models) in the reduced descriptor spaces.
 The resulting MLFFs allow long-time molecular dynamic simulations demonstrating stable behavior in the regions of the PES represented in the training sets.
-Still, employing active learning techniques is highly recommended for large flexible molecules, where obtaining a complete training set from \textit{ab initio} calculations is a challenge on its own.
+The transferability of global ML models to unknown PES regions and molecules is still a significant challenge and an important direction for future research.
+Employing active learning techniques is highly recommended for large flexible molecules, where obtaining a complete training set from \textit{ab initio} calculations is a challenge on its own.

 A detailed analysis of the non-local descriptor features relevant for accurate energy/force predictions shows non-trivial patterns.
 These patterns are related to the molecular structure and composition, balancing the strength of the interactions associated with the descriptor features and statistical information about atomic fluctuations these features provide.
 In particular, we show that the descriptor features related to interatomic distances as large as 15~\text{\AA} can play an essential role in describing non-local interactions.
 Our examples cover units of all four major classes of biomolecules and supramolecules, making the conclusions general for a broad range of (bio)chemical systems.